These campgrounds are ideal for stargazing

 Dry Tortugas National Park

-The skies don’t get much darker in Florida than the Dry Tortugas, a remote island 70 miles west of Key West.
+The skies don’t get much darker in Florida than the Dry Tortugas, a small chain of remote islands 70 miles west of Key West.

 Getting out there for an overnight camp could be a challenge, though.
 The trick is nailing a reservation for the 2 1/2-hour ferry ride aboard the Yankee Freedom, which stays booked well in advance.